Bryan M. Wellner concentrates his practice in corporate and small business, local government, criminal and traffic, and employment.

 Bryan was raised in Minooka, Illinois and graduated from Minooka High School.
 He received a Bachelor of Arts in Political Science and a minor in English from Illinois Wesleyan University.
 While at Illinois Wesleyan, Bryan played on the baseball team and was a member of the Sigma Chi Fraternity.
 He was also inducted into Gamma Sigma Alpha, an academic honor society, Order of Omega, a leadership honor society, and Pi Sigma Alpha, a political science honor society.

 Bryan graduated from the University of Illinois Chicago School of Law (formerly John Marshall Law School).
 Bryan was on the Dean’s List and actively participated in the trial advocacy program.
 He also coached a team in the school’s annual 1L Intrascholastic trial advocacy competition, and his team won 1st place out of more than 20 teams.

 While in law school, Bryan worked as a 711 Intern at the Will County State’s Attorney’s office representing the State in misdemeanor cases where he successfully conducted numerous jury trials, bench trials, and DUI Summary Suspension hearings.

 Bryan is a member of the American Bar Association, Illinois State Bar Association and Will County Bar Associations.

-Bryan is currently a member and serves on the Board of Directors for the American Italian Cultural Society in Crest Hill, Illinois.
+Bryan is currently a member and serves on the Board of Directors for the Joliet Area Young Professionals, a division of the Joliet Region Chamber of Commerce, and on the Scholarship Committee for the American Italian Cultural Society in Crest Hill, Illinois.

-• UIC John Marshall Law School, Juris Doctor with Certificates in Alternative Dispute Resolution and Trial Advocacy
+• University of Illinois Chicago School of Law (formerly John Marshall Law School), Juris Doctor with Certificates in Alternative Dispute Resolution and Trial Advocacy

 • Illinois Wesleyan University, Bachelor of Arts